L-Sherry/Localize-Me-Tools/doc/SoYouWannaTranslate.md

-Now this merely tells whatever mod loader you use that this mod is named `Norsk`, that its description is `CrossCode pa norks` and that it depends on some version of `Localize Me` and expect its `mod.js` to be loaded after the game.
+Now this merely tells whatever mod loader you use that this mod is named `Norsk`, that its description is `CrossCode pa norks` and that it depends on some version of `Localize Me` and expect its `mod.js` to be loaded after the game's code has been loaded but not executed.
 There seems to be a specification in the CCDirectLink/CLS repository[2] on what to put where.
+Of course, your modloader may have other ideas on how you could write your mod.

 Now you should be able to run the game, see that there is this `Norsk` entry